RESEARCH GRANTS IN THE ARTS: Frequently Asked Questions

 Can my project start before this date?

 No. Proposed project activities for which you're requesting support cannot take place before this date.
+Pre-award costs are not authorized.
 Ask the NEA to fund only the portion of your project that will take place after the "Earliest Start Date for Proposed Project."
 If you include project costs that are incurred before the "Earliest Start Date for Proposed Project" in your Project Budget, they will be removed.

 How long can my project last?
 May I apply for another project during this period?

 Research Grants in the Arts generally allows a period of performance of up to three years.
-Within the limits of the guidelines, ask for the amount of time that you think is necessary.
+Within the limits of the guidelines, ask for the amount of time that you think is necessary to complete your project.

-If you get close to the end of your award period and think you need more time, you may request an extension, but approval is not guaranteed.
+If you get close to the end of your award period and need more time, you may request an extension, but approval is not guaranteed.

 Can federally recognized tribes apply?

-Yes, but under the Research Grants in the Arts category only.
-In keeping with federal policies of Tribal Self Governance and Self-Determination, we may provide support for a project with a primary audience restricted to enrolled members of a federally recognized tribe.
+Yes, in keeping with federal policies of Tribal Self Governance and Self-Determination, we may provide support for a project with a primary audience restricted to enrolled members of a federally recognized tribe.
 Applicants (federally recognized tribal governments, nonprofits situated on federally recognized tribal lands, or other nonprofits whose mission primarily serves federally recognized tribal enrollees) should consult with nearesearchgrants@arts.gov to verify their eligibility before preparing an application.

 Can non-federally recognized tribes apply?

-Yes, but under the Research Grants in the Arts category only, and as long as the applicant is a nonprofit, tax-exempt 501(c)(3), U.S. organization.
-Projects for non-federally recognized tribes and indigenous groups may be supported, but project participation can’t be restricted to only tribal members.
+Yes, and as long as the applicant is a nonprofit, tax-exempt 501(c)(3), U.S. organization.
+Projects for non-federally recognized tribes and indigenous groups may be supported, but project participation cannot be restricted to only tribal members.

 Can Native Hawaiian groups apply?

-Yes, but under the Research Grants in the Arts category only, and as long as the applicant is a nonprofit, tax-exempt 501(c)(3), U.S. organization.
+Yes, and as long as the applicant is a nonprofit, tax-exempt 501(c)(3), U.S. organization.
 Projects for Native Hawaiians may be supported, but project participation can’t be restricted to only Native Hawaiians.

 Can our organization use funds we received from the Small Business Administration (SBA) as cost share/match for an NEA grant?

 No. Federal funds are not allowed to be used as cost share/match for federal grants (2 CFR §200.306).
 In addition, the NEA’s enabling legislation does not allow any federal funds to be used as cost share/match for its awards.
-This includes the Paycheck Protection Program from the SBA, as well as other federal funding, including funding from:
+This includes the Paycheck Protection Program from the SBA, as well as other federal funding, including but not limited to funding from:

-• Or an entity that receives federal appropriations such as the Corporation for Public Broadcasting or Amtrak
+- An entity that receives federal appropriations, such as the Corporation for Public Broadcasting or Amtrak

-Note that organizations are eligible to apply for NEA funding even if they have applied for and received funding from the SBA, provided the organization isn't double-claiming any individual's salary.
+Note that organizations are eligible to apply for NEA funding even if they have applied for and received funding from the SBA or another federal entity, provided the organization isn't double-claiming any individual's salary.
 Recipients will be required to keep documentation to show which employees are being paid from each funding source so that the government isn't paying more than 100 percent of a salary.
-Applicants with additional questions about SBA programs should contact the SBA directly as we are unable to provide guidance on programs other than our own.
+Applicants with additional questions about this should contact the other federal entity directly as we are unable to provide guidance on programs other than our own.

-My organization received American Rescue Plan (ARP) or CARES funding.
+My organization received other NEA awards, such as Grants for Arts Projects and Our Town funding.
 Can we also apply to Research Awards?

 Yes.
 You can apply as long as you meet the eligibility criteria.
 However, you need to be sure that there are no overlapping costs during the same grant period.